 Keeping your teams working at capacity requires transparency into their workflow and availability.
-ProjectManager’s resource management tools let you know who can work, when.
-Use our color-coded workload chart to see who is over-or-under allocated, then balance their workload for greater productivity.
+ProjectManager’s resource management tools let you know who can work and when.
+Use our color-coded workload chart to see who is over-or-under-allocated, then balance their workload for greater productivity.
 If you see issues, reallocate resources and keep everyone working.

 Get Real-Time Insights Instantly

 For a high-level view, use our real-time dashboard.
 Unlike other software, you don’t have to configure it.
 It’s up and running, and ready to show you various metrics.
 For greater detail, use one of our many one-click reports.
 Filter the reports to show just the data you want, then share them to update stakeholders.